arefweb/tic-tac-toe/README.md

 # Tic Tac Toe with `Create React App`

-This is a game and you can find the live version at [Create React App](https://github.com/facebook/create-react-app).
+This is a game and you can find the live version at [Dooz](https://tic-tac-toe-dooz.netlify.app/).